michaelxliao/csc362-proj-Fall23-ambiguous-declaration/README.md

 ### The Client

-We were given the following (fake) request from a Rita Booker, of Therpston County:
+We were given the following (fake) request from Rita Booker, Chief Librarian of Therpston County Public Library: